 Tongue-tie and lip-ties may present challenges at all ages.
-For infants, tongue-ties have been associated with difficulties in breastfeeding and bottle-feeding, limited tongue mobility, speech difficulties, malocclusion, and gingival recession.
+For infants, tongue-ties have been associated with difficulties in breastfeeding and bottle-feeding, limited tongue mobility, speech difficulties, malocclusion, and gum recession.
 It has been shown that about 4-10% of infants are born with tongue-tie and/or lip-tie.

 The most common signs and symptoms infants and mothers experience with tongue- and lip-tie are:

 Our office utilizes the latest laser technology to ensure our patients receive the most effective and least invasive mode of treatment.
-Laser tongue- and Lip-tie therapy has been shown to decrease the duration of treatment, better control bleeding, reduce intra- and post-operative pain and discomfort, and reduce the number of postoperative complications, while not requiring sutures.
+Laser tongue- and lip-tie therapy has been shown to decrease the duration of treatment, better control bleeding, reduce intra- and post-operative pain and discomfort, and reduce the number of postoperative complications, while not requiring sutures.